Women support women in 'Challenge Accepted' photo campaign on Instagram

 If you're on Instagram, you might have noticed your feed flooded with black and white images of women, along with the hashtags #ChallengeAccepted and #WomenSupportingWomen.
 The viral campaign is a lighthearted way for women to show appreciation for other women who inspire and support each other.
-It's been embraced by many, though a small contingent has criticized it, saying that it ignores a previous somber campaign from Turkey.
+It's been embraced by famous and not-so-famous women, though a small contingent has criticized it, saying it ignores a previous somber campaign from Turkey.

-Women from all walks of life -- famous and not-so-famous -- are posting selfies with positive affirmations about the importance of supporting and inspiring other women.
+Women from all walks of life are posting selfies with positive affirmations about the importance of supporting and inspiring other women.
 They're also nominating other women to do the same on their own Instagram accounts.

 As many as over 3 million photos have been posted with the #ChallengeAccepted or #WomenSupportingWomen hashtags.